 This type of listing agreement is very similar to an open listing in that agents who are showing “for sale by owner homes” to their clients typically use it.
 Unlike the informal Open Listing, however, in a One-Time Show, the seller of the home signs a contract with the Realtor before any potential buyers come in.

 This contract states that the agent will receive a guaranteed commission if they introduce the eventual buyer of the home.
 This step prevents the buyer and the seller from negotiating privately later in an effort to avoid paying the Realtor’s commission later on.

-Similar to Open Listings, One-Time Shows do not get a place in Multiple Listing Services.
+Similar to Open Listings, One-Time Shows do not get a place in the MLS.

 Exclusive Agency Listing